-- Developing career opportunities - Organizing and hosting a guest speaker or special program at WIU - Organizing the Webber Honors student luncheon - Organizing and participating in a community service project - Traveling for selected field trips - Writing for the Webber Review, an annual publication of WIU
+- Developing career opportunities

+- Organizing and hosting a guest speaker or special program at Webber

+- Organizing the Awards Luncheon

+- Organizing and participating in a community service project

+- Traveling for selected field trips

-Courses in the honors program will apply to the tailored electives if the student is out of the program before graduation.
+Courses in the Honors Program will apply to the tailored electives if the student is out of the program before graduation.

-Honorable recognitions and benefits for students in the Webber Honors Program
+Honorable recognition and benefits for students in the Webber Honors Program

-- Students in the WHP will receive an annual \$1000 tuition scholarship.
-Student in business majors will have their annual dues for PBL paid by the university. - Participation in PBL gives honors students the opportunity to compete in various areas of business against other college students at the regional, state, and national level.
-In the past, students representing WIU have placed and won at state and even national competitions.
+- Students in the Webber Honors Program will receive an annual \$1000 tuition scholarship.
+Students will have their annual dues for FBLA paid by the university. - Participation in FBLA gives honors students the opportunity to compete in various competitive events against other college students at the regional, state, and national levels.
+Webber has a long-standing tradition of students who have won at State and National competitions. - Graduates who successfully complete the Webber Honors Program will receive recognition at graduation.
+Diplomas and transcripts will identify graduates as being honors students.